 The method of application is much the same as metal, and prep is also just as important.
 The smoother the surface the better the spray paint will adhere, and the better the finished surface.

-Again, there’s loads of great demo videos on YouTube.
+Again, there are loads of great demo videos on YouTube.
 Start with the video from Tracie's Place below:

 Tracie shows you how she revitalised a couple of old Adirondack style Garden Chairs with Rust-Oleum’s Painters Touch Primer, Comfort Grip Spray Handle (an accessory which basically turns your regular aerosol can into a spray gun) and their Painters Touch Ultra Cover Clear Coat.